andberry/berry-website/content/articles/drupal-component-based-frontend.md

 The actual names of your components is up to you, designers and developers.
 They should be as more abstract as possible, but I suggest you to find a good compromise avoiding overthiking.

 As I said before, Componend-Based approach is not only a dev-tech-code thing, but it first involves designers.
-From the design point of view, the best is to have a complete and clear collection of all components involved in the project, and then the actual design of pages.
+From the design point of view, **the best is to have a complete and clear collection of all components involved in the project, and then the actual design of pages**.

-As a developer you start coding first by building the collection of all components and then you can go on building pages.
+As a developer you start coding first by building the collection of all components and then you go on building pages.

+In my humble opinion this paradigm is amazing when working with a CMS since **it lets you write the frontend code you want detached from the underlying CMS, in a sort of decoupled way**: this way CMS becomes more your source of data rather then a magic box where your markup comes from.

+Yes, if you're used to just style the HTML coming from the default templates of your CMS, this approach is going aks you to write more html, in some cases lots of templates, but you'll have full control over it and it'll be easier to integrate 3rd party frontend libraries/components.

-This paradigm is amazing when working with a CMS: implementation details depend on the CMS you're building the frontend for, but more or less this is path for the win: **you first code the abstract components, then you attach dynamic data coming from the CMS and then you build the page**.
+Actual implementation details depend on the CMS you're building the frontend for, but more or less this is path for the win: **you first code the abstract components, then you attach dynamic data coming from the CMS and then you build the page**.

 ## Why you should start using it